deutschebank/fluxnova-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 Add a filter to the [process definition history view][process-definition-history-view].
 Select filters for variables, the start date and time, the activity ID or the business key of process instances as in [the runtime view](#runtime-view).
 In addition, select filters for completed, running or process instances with a certain end date and time.

 {{< enterprise >}}
-Please note that this feature is only included in the enterprise edition of Flowave, it is not available in the community edition.
+Please note that this feature is only included in the enterprise edition of Fluxnova, it is not available in the community edition.
 {{< /enterprise >}}

 **Filtering for completed and running process instances**